davidhoy/pocotest/README.md

 # Open browser to http://localhost:8080/pocotest.html
 ```

-## Deployment Options

-### Desktop Application
-Build and run natively on Windows, Linux, or macOS with full CAN interface support.

-### WebAssembly in Browser
-Run in any modern browser with simulated CAN data for demonstration purposes.

 ### Headless Raspberry Pi
 Deploy as a web-accessible service on a Raspberry Pi with CAN HAT: